jrcain-usgs/asc-public-docs/README.md

 Similar to getting started guides in that they explain to users how to perform some valuable tasks with the software, but distinct in that they:

 1. Solve practical problems for more experienced users
-1. Offer more ambiguous starting points; they should be re-usable in many different contexts
+1. Offer more ambiguous starting points; they should be reusable in many different contexts
 1. Can be much shorter than getting started docs

 Examples: